Minimizing Sensitivity to Model Misspecification: Introduction

-We construct \emph{minimax} estimators which minimize worst-case mean squared error (MSE) in a given neighborhood of the reference model.
+We construct {minimax} estimators which minimize worst-case mean squared error (MSE) in a given neighborhood of the reference model.
 The worst case is influenced by the directions of model misspecification which matter most for the parameter of interest.
-We focus in particular on two types of neighborhoods, for two leading classes of applications: Euclidean neighborhoods in settings where the larger class of models containing the reference specification is parametric, and Kullback-Leibler neighborhoods in semi-parametric likelihood models where misspecification of functional forms is measured by the Kullback-Leibler divergence between density functions.
+We focus in particular on two types of neighborhoods, for two leading classes of applications: Euclidean neighborhoods, in settings where the larger class of models containing the reference specification is parametric, and Kullback-Leibler neighborhoods, in semi-parametric mixture models where misspecification of functional forms is measured by the Kullback-Leibler divergence between density functions.

-The framework we propose borrows several key elements from Hansen and Sargent's (2001, 2008) work on robust decision making under uncertainty and ambiguity.
-In particular, we rely on their approach to calibrate the size of the neighborhood around the reference model in a way that targets the probability of a model detection error.
-Our approach thus delivers a class of estimators indexed by error probabilities, which can be used for systematic sensitivity analysis.
+The framework we propose is inspired by Hansen and Sargent's (2001, 2008) work on robust decision making under uncertainty and ambiguity.
+As in their work, optimal decisions depend on the size of the neighborhood around the reference model.
+In this paper, we do not attempt to provide a data-driven choice for the neighborhood size.
+Instead, we take the size as given and derive formulas for optimal estimation in neighborhoods of a given size.
+We discuss how to interpret the magnitude of the neighborhood size in various parametric and semi-parametric examples.
+In addition, we show that the neighborhood size can be mapped to the local power --- in certain directions --- of a likelihood-ratio test of correct specification of the reference model.

+Our approach delivers a class of estimators that can be used for systematic sensitivity analysis.
 In addition, we show how to construct confidence intervals which asymptotically contain the population parameter of interest with pre-specified probability, both under correct specification and local misspecification.
-In our approach, acknowledging misspecification leads to easy-to-compute enlargements of conventional confidence intervals.
-Such confidence intervals are ``honest'' in the sense that they account for the bias of the estimator (e.g., Donoho, 1994, Armstrong and Koles\'ar, 2016).
+We show that acknowledging misspecification leads to easy-to-compute enlargements of conventional confidence intervals.
+Such confidence intervals are ``honest'', in the sense that they account for the bias of the estimator (e.g., Donoho, 1994, Armstrong and Koles\'ar, 2020).